Segmentation Framework in Business Analysis: Structure Guide

 Use segmentation when you hear signals like uneven performance, mixed customer groups, portfolio complexity, regional differences, channel conflict, pricing variation, retention issues, or different usage behaviors.
 In those cases, a clean segment view can prevent you from solving the wrong average problem.

 It is weaker as the opening structure when the problem is mainly capacity, process flow, labor productivity, pure financial valuation, or a binary investment decision with no meaningful group variation.
 In those cases, a driver tree or decision tree framework may carry the logic better.
+For a pure profit diagnosis, start with the profitability framework and segment only the branch that looks like the culprit.

 Bain says its hiring process is designed to show how candidates think through problems, which is the standard to keep in mind.
 A segmentation answer should sound like reasoning, not a template dump.
-Road to Offer helps here by giving you timed practice where the structure has to survive pressure, not just look clean on the page.

 Segmentation framework template: branches, metrics, and data requests